 This healthy version of it is made with the ever-popular ingredient, gelatin.

-I’ve been taking gelatin on and off since I was a teenager, primarily for hair and nails, but it can also help in these areas:
+I’ve been taking gelatin on and off since I was a teenager, primarily for hair and nails, but it can also help with other areas.

-Gelatin boasts a high amount of protein, as well as collagen, both of which make it useful for the above ailments.
+It boasts a high amount of protein, as well as collagen, both of which make it useful for myriad ailments.

 Though I wasn’t allowed to have junk food as a kid, I still managed to get my hands on someone’s Jell-O Pudding Snack, which is what today’s recipe is fashioned after.